CreatingChange/Beginner/README.md

   <p class="sentence-2">I have the same class as sentence two</p>
 </body>
 ```
 Now we can update our styles.css file to specify that only p tags with the ID "sentence-1" should be red.
+Because it's an ID, we use a hash.

 ```css
 p #sentence-1 {